Highly pathogenic avian influenza

 How avian influenza spreads

-Avian influenza can be spread to humans through close contact with an infected bird or animals, such as their droppings, saliva or contaminated materials.
+Avian influenza can be spread from animals to people through close unprotected contact (such as not using personal protective equipment like gloves, a face mask and eye protection) with an infected bird or other animal, or their droppings, saliva, or contaminated materials.
 This can include:

 • touching your eyes, nose, or mouth after touching infected live or dead birds or other animals